Ameer2000Mzori/Pong-Game/README.md

 # 📖 About This Project <a name="about-project"></a>

-> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
-Linters are employed to maintain clean code.
-Explore the live demo to search for any GitHub user.
+> The "Pong-Game" website is created with HTML, SCSS, and TypeScript.
+Linters are utilized to overcome code errors and ensure clean code.
+The game is implemented using the canvas element.
+Feel free to check out the live demo for an interactive experience.

 # Sample Of Website <a name="Sample-Of-Website"></a>